What is Achilles tendinitis?

 Cast, brace, or walking boot

 Persistent Achilles pain may warrant the use of a cast, night brace, or walking boot to be worn for 4-6 weeks stabilizing the tendon so it can heal.
-After removal of the cast or boot, physical therapy will likely be ordered to increase functionality of the affected limb.
+After removal of the cast or boot, physical therapy will likely be ordered to increase the functionality of the affected limb.

 Injections and surgery